dubrie/public/books.md

 - [Add book suggestion here]

 ### Finished Books
+- The Leap: The Science Of Trust And Why It Matters by Ulrich Boser :thumbsup:
 - Cumulus by Eliot Peper
 - The Advantage by Patrick Lencioni
 - Ready Player One by Ernest Cline :thumbsup: